 Even before they were born, Jacob and Esau struggled in the womb.
 They were destined, it seems, to be eternal adversaries.
 Not only were they were different in character and appearance.
 They also held different places in their parents’ affections:

-The boys grew up, and Esau became a skillful hunter, a man of the open country, while Jacob was a quiet man, staying among the tents.
-Isaac, who had a taste for wild game, loved Esau, but Rebekah loved Jacob.
-(Gen. 25: 27-28)
+The boys grew up, and Esau became a skilful hunter, a man of the open country, while Jacob was a quiet man, staying among the tents.
+Isaac, who had a taste for wild game, loved Esau, but Rebecca loved Jacob.
+(Gen. 25:27-28)

-We know why Rebekah loved Jacob.
-Before the twins were born, the pains Rebekah felt were so great that “she went to inquire of the Lord.”
+We know why Rebecca loved Jacob.
+Before the twins were born, the pains Rebecca felt were so great that “she went to inquire of the Lord.”
 This is what she was told:

 “Two nations are in your womb,